Human rights in Tibet: Residential schools

-In a 2024 statement to the BBC, The Chinese embassy in London defended the boarding school policy as follows: "Due to a highly scattered population, children have to travel long distances to get to school, which is very inconvenient [...]
+In a 2024 statement to the BBC, the Chinese embassy in London defended the boarding school policy as follows: "Due to a highly scattered population, children have to travel long distances to get to school, which is very inconvenient [...]
 If schools were to be built in every place the students live, it would be very difficult to ensure adequate teachers and quality of teaching.
 That is why local governments set up boarding schools."
 Opponents to the policy say that forcibly separating children from their families creates psychological trauma.
 The embassy also said that ethnic minorities in China have "the freedom to use and develop their own spoken and written languages."
 However, the student the BBC spoke to said only the Chinese language was encouraged at her school.
 "All the classes were taught in Chinese, except for the Tibetan language class.
 Our school had a big library, but I didn't see any Tibetan books there," she said.

-On 8 September 2025, China submitted a draft Law on Promoting Ethnic Unity and Progress to the National People’s Congress, aiming to strengthen ideological control over ethnic minorities, promote Mandarin over minority languages, and extend CCP influence abroad.
+On 8 September 2025, China submitted a draft Law on Promoting Ethnic Unity and Progress to the National People's Congress, aiming to strengthen ideological control over ethnic minorities, promote Mandarin over minority languages, and extend CCP influence abroad.
 Human Rights Watch criticized the law for potentially justifying repression and enforcing uniform party ideology domestically and among overseas Chinese.

-On 31 October 2025, the CCP faced international criticism for hosting a symposium in Chengdu defending Tibet’s boarding school system, which rights groups allege erases Tibetan culture.
+On 31 October 2025, the CCP faced international criticism for hosting a symposium in Chengdu defending Tibet's boarding school system, which rights groups allege erases Tibetan culture.
 While Chinese state media and some scholars praised the schools for promoting education and ethnic understanding, reports indicate children are forcibly separated from families and indoctrinated, raising concerns of cultural assimilation.

+In 2026, China introduced the Law on Promoting Ethnic Unity and Progress, which increased the use of Mandarin in preschools and included political lessons in the curriculum.
+The law reduced the teaching of Tibetan and affected the way children learn about their language, culture, and traditions.
+Critics say it is part of a wider effort to shape education and influence the cultural identity of Tibetan communities.